Honeyz: 1997–2000: Formation, Wonder No.8 and Abdi's first departure

-2000–2001: Abdi's return, canceled album and split
+2000–2003: Abdi's return, cancelled album and split

-By summer 2000, a new song had been recorded, which was confirmed as not only the first single to be taken from a planned forthcoming new album, but also a chosen single from the Nutty Professor II: The Klumps original soundtrack, with the Honeyz featuring on the UK version alongside Sisqó and Janet Jackson.
+By the summer of 2000, a new song had been recorded, which was confirmed as not only the first single to be taken from a planned forthcoming new album but also a chosen single from the Nutty Professor II: The Klumps original soundtrack, with the Honeyz featuring on the UK version alongside Sisqó and Janet Jackson.
 The single was called "Not Even Gonna Trip" and was initially scheduled for release in late September 2000.

-It was during the run-up to the single release, in August, that Mariama Goodman announced her departure from Honeyz.
-Goodman's departure was due to constant clashing with Belkhiati: Cherry confirmed this in 2019 in a podcast called "Fascinated With Geardid Farrelly".
-Celena and Naima were faced with an uncertain future, and their management took the decision to bring Heavenli back into the group.
-Heavenli's vocals for the new single "Not Even Gonna Trip" was recorded and the official announcement of the renewed line-up was made on ITV's flagship children's programs SMTV Live and CD:UK, on Saturday 19 August 2000, along with a performance of "Finally Found", poignant in that it was the first-ever performance by a band on CD:UK on its launch almost two years earlier to the day, on 20 August 1998.
+It was during the run-up to the single release, in August, that Goodman announced her departure from Honeyz, due to constant clashing with Belkhiati.
+As Cherry and Belkhiati were faced with an uncertain future, their management decided to bring Abdi back into the group.
+During the group's 2013 reunion, it was revealed that this occurred against the wishes of Abdi, Cherry and Belkhiati, and the group was threatened with being dropped by their management if they did not agree to the decision.
+Abdi's vocals for the new single "Not Even Gonna Trip" was recorded and the official announcement of the renewed line-up was made on ITV's flagship children's programs SMTV Live and CD:UK, on Saturday 19 August 2000, along with a performance of "Finally Found", poignant in that it was the first-ever performance by a band on CD:UK on its launch almost two years earlier to the day, on 20 August 1998.
 "Not Even Gonna Trip" failed to reach the top 20 by the time it was released in late October, peaking at number 24.
-After this, the group worked hard on their second album.
+After this, the group worked hard on their second album, Harmony.

-Almost a year after the return of Heavenli, the group released new single "I Don't Know" on 5 August 2001, but with minimal exposure and promotion, the track did not chart as high as their previous single, stalling at number 28.
+Almost a year after Abdi's return, the group released a new single "I Don't Know" on 5 August 2001, but with minimal exposure and promotion, the track did not chart as high as their previous single, stalling at number 28.

-The group released another single – a song titled "Talk to the Hand" – in late 2001.
+The group released another single – a song titled "Talk to the Hand" – in November 2001.
 A video was filmed and was played on major channels such as MTV Hits.
-However Mercury Records suddenly made the decision that it would be best to simply drop the group, without giving the single the chance of a release.
-Plans for the release of the group's second album Harmony were therefore canceled.
-Following this and a departure from their management, the group decided to go their separate ways in December 2001.
+However, Mercury decided to simply drop the group, canceling the release of Harmony as a result.
+Following this and a departure from their management, the group would perform independently until splitting in late 2003.

 2005–2010: First reunion

 In January 2005, the original line-up made a special appearance on the ITV singing contest Hit Me, Baby, One More Time, performing their debut single "Finally Found" and a cover of Nickelback's hit "How You Remind Me".
 The group returned officially in 2006 for a tour.
-Despite the appearance in 2005, Belkhiati did not want to return because she was focused on an acting career and was replaced by Celena's sister, Candace.
+Despite the appearance in 2005, Belkhiati did not want to return because she was focused on an acting career and was replaced by Cherry's sister, Candace.
 Abdi left the band for the second time in August 2006 and was once again replaced by Goodman.
 They performed together on tour until 2010.